 About Agnes Murray

-Agnes Murray’s work includes original lithographic and intaglio prints, monotypes, artist's books, drawings, photographs, watercolors and oil paintings, which have been exhibited nationally and internationally in curated and juried exhibitions.
+Agnes Murray’s work includes original lithographic and intaglio prints, monotypes, artist's books, drawings, photographs, watercolors, oil paintings, and ceramic work, which have been exhibited nationally and internationally in curated and juried exhibitions.
 Her first solo exhibit in New York City was presented by the Tabla Rasa Gallery in Sunset Park, Brooklyn in the spring of 2015.
 She has had prior solo exhibits at the Southampton Civic Centre Art Gallery, Southampton, England, the Frederic Remington Art Museum, Ogdensburg, NY, and the Roland Gibson Gallery, Potsdam State College (SUNY).
 She is a recipient of the 2019, 2014 and 2005 Bronx Recognizes Its Own (BRIO) artist fellowship awarded by Bronx Council on the Arts.
 She completed a major project, Approaching Slains Castle, with funding through a grant from the USA Projects (now Hatchfund).

 Painting at Wave Hill.
 Photo: John Walker